-The ongoing conflict in Ukraine has rapidly accelerated the development and deployment of unmanned aerial systems (UAS), particularly first-person view (FPV) drones, which have become pivotal for both sides.
+The ongoing conflict in Ukraine has rapidly accelerated the development and deployment of unmanned aerial systems (UAS), particularly first-person view (FPV) drones, which have become pivotal weapons for both sides.

-Beyond the various active weapon and electronic countermeasures, rudimentary but effective countermeasures that utilise physical barriers like nets and mesh screens have been widely fielded to protect firing positions and battle trenches.
+In Ukraine, beyond the various active weapon and electronic countermeasures, rudimentary but effective countermeasures that utilise physical barriers like nets and mesh screens have been widely fielded to protect firing positions and battle trenches.

 The basic premise behind using nets and cages against drones is to physically entrap or disrupt them, or force them to explode at stand-off distances.